 - Cost overruns and going over budget

 - Lost opportunity and potential business due to the project

 - Financial loss caused by delays in the plan.

 According to a study conducted in 2011, $875,000 was the average budget organizations had for data migrations.
 However, only 62% of companies were able to complete the project on budget and within the given timeframe.
 Generally, the added costs of the project were $268,000 .

 What are the Different Types of Data Migration?

 There are numerous types of data migration :

 - Storage migration: happens when technology advances and information is moved in blocks from one storage method to another: it can be cloud, tape or disk storage

-- Database migration: occurs when it is necessary to switch vendors, upgrade software or transfer a database to the cloud
+- Database migration: occurs when it is necessary to switch vendors, upgrade the software or transfer a database to the cloud

 - Application migration: happens when converting to a different platform or vendor application